rstek/cuez-assignment/README.md

 **Clone repo and open `index.html` in browser to view with docsify.**
 Or you can view it in github.

+## TODO for Ronald
+* Observability?
+Metrics?
+Tracing?
+* Job middleware?
+Throttle?
+WithoutOverlap?
+  * Concurrency? so locking that the same episode isn't duplicated twice at the same time.
+* Cache warmup mention?
+* Cache in general?
+* Batching vs chunking?
+* Cleanup failed duplications?
+* AWS services
+  * RDS postgress
+  * Media S3 references
+  * SQS queues
+  * CloudWatch
+* Horizon ???
+* Queue / job being dependend on DB load?
+* Partial completes?
+What if it fails half way, can we recover?

 ## Context
 My background is not in Laravel, I knew of it and kept following it.
 Besides a quick 1 day introduction 7 years ago, I haven't created a project with it.